refutationalist/fdlogger/loggerlink/README.md

 Run ``make`` to build it.

-Okay, I won't pretend this documentation sucks, but it's just for me and my folks, so hey.
+Okay, I won't pretend this documentation doesn't suck, but it's just for me and my folks, so hey.

 Here's the help file: